jih332/SAT_Solver/README.md

 appendClause: 24054times in 263ms
 ~~~~
 As a comparision, the previous version takes 9817ms.
-However, it's still not fast enough.

 ----

 12/09/2017
 A VSIDS version using heap sort.
-It doesn't improve the performance, however.
-It seems that backtrack() can be further simplified, initial scores of vars can be set to their adjacency_list.size(), respectively.
-Work on this later.

 ----

 12/07/2017
 Add VSIDS heuristics for CDCL (based on previous version).
 However, it even becomes slower on some benchmarks, compared to the previous version.
-It gives the correct results, although.
 The results from *engine_4.cnf* (contains 6944 vars and 66654 cls):
 ~~~~
 UNKNOWN due to time_limit